Google just announced major changes to their Maps API terms that will almost certainly affect you.

 Google have confirmed that you will be able to set quotas to prevent you from exceeding daily usage, which should in theory guard your finances against sudden spikes in traffic and/or DDoS attacks.
 Of course, this doesn’t alter the fact that once you hit said quota, any map functionality on your site will simply cease to work.

-What Does This Mean & Why Should I Care?
+What Does Google Maps API Change Mean & Why Should I Care?

 This represents a major, unwelcome change from Google.